Craig Interpolation for Decidable First-Order Fragments: Introduction

 Several other approaches have been proposed for dealing with logics that lack CIP.
 One approach is to weaken CIP.
-For example, it was shown in \cite{Hoogland02:interpolation} that \GFO satisfies a weak, ``modal'' form of Craig interpolation, where, roughly speaking, only the relation symbols that occur in non-guard positions in the interpolant are required to occur both in the premise and the conclusion.
+For example, it was shown in \cite[Theorem~4.5]{Hoogland02:interpolation} that \GFO satisfies a weak, ``modal'' form of Craig interpolation, where, roughly speaking, only the relation symbols that occur in non-guard positions in the interpolant are required to occur both in the premise and the conclusion.
 As it turns out, this weakening of CIP is strong enough to entail the (non-projective) \emph{Beth Definability Property}, which is one important use case of CIP.
 See also Section~\ref{sec:conclusion} for further discussion of weak forms of CIP.

 Another recent approach~\cite{Jung2021:living} is to develop algorithms for testing whether an interpolant exists for a given entailment.
 That is, rather than viewing Craig interpolation as a property of logics, the existence of interpolants is studied as an algorithmic problem at the level of individual entailments.
-The interpolant existence problem turns out to be indeed decidable (although of higher complexity than the satisfiability problem) for both \GFO and \FOtwo~\cite{Jung2021:living}.
+The interpolant existence problem turns out to be indeed decidable (with higher complexity than the satisfiability problem) for both \GFO and \FOtwo~\cite[Theorem~1]{Jung2021:living}, although it is undecidable for \FOtwo with two equivalence relations~\cite[Theorem~5]{wolter2024interpolation}.

 Additional results are known for \UNFO and \GNFO beyond the fact that they have CIP.
-In particular, CIP holds for their fixed-point extensions~\cite{Benedikt2015:interpolation,Benedikt2019:definability}), interpolants can be constructed effectively, and tight bounds are known on the size of interpolants and the computational complexity of computing them~\cite{Benedikt2015:effective}. \looseness=-1
+In particular, CIP holds for the fixed-point extension of \UNFO, while the weak ``modal'' form of Craig interpolation, mentioned above, holds for the fixed-point extension of \GNFO~\cite{Benedikt2015:interpolation,Benedikt2019:definability}.
+Furthermore, interpolants for \UNFO and \GNFO can be constructed effectively, and tight bounds are known on the size of interpolants and the computational complexity of computing them~\cite{Benedikt2015:effective}.